Mtik333/pracaInzynierska/README.md

 Added screen for one-step operations - after each operation, it shows which attribute ant picked and its current list of attributes
 - also it shows if ant already found solution
 - if one ant found solution, then basically you cannot do a step again because the iteration has ended and ants are being moved to start

+0.3.5 - 12.08.2017

+Refactoring the code (used functional operations in most of cases NetBeans hinted), also formatted the code a bit.